Freud and Psychoanalysis

 It is to Freud's credit that he managed to rise above his culture's sexual attitudes.
 Even his mentor Breuer and the brilliant Charcot couldn't fully acknowledge the sexual nature of their clients' problems.
 Freud's mistake was more a matter of generalizing too far, and not taking cultural change into account.
 It is ironic that much of the cultural change in sexual attitudes was in fact due to Freud's work!

 One last concept that is often criticized is the unconscious.
-It is not argued that something like the unconscious accounts for some of our behavior, but rather how much and the exact nature of the beast.
+It is not disputed that something like the unconscious accounts for some of our behavior, but rather how much and the exact nature of the beast.

 Behaviorists, humanists, and existentialists all believe that (a) the motivations and problems that can be attributed to the unconscious are much fewer than Freud thought, and (b) the unconscious is not the great churning cauldron of activity he made it out to be.
 Most psychologists today see the unconscious as whatever we don't need or don't want to see.
 Some theorists don't use the concept at all.